 (f) Subrecipients and Contractors.
 An auditee may simultaneously be a recipient, a subrecipient, and a contractor.
 Federal awards expended as a recipient or a subrecipient are subject to audit under this part.
 The payments received for goods or services provided as a contractor are not Federal awards.
-Section §200.330 Subrecipient and contractor determinations sets forth the considerations in determining whether payments constitute a Federal award or a payment for goods or services provided as a contractor.
+Section §200.330 Subrecipient and contractor determinations should be considered in determining whether payments constitute a Federal award or a payment for goods or services provided as a contractor.